Developing

 Running lsusb should list the USB stick as 1207:8887 Tillitis MTA1-USB-V1.
 On Linux, the TKey’s serial port device path is typically /dev/ttyACM0 (but it may end with another digit, if you have other devices plugged in already).
 The client applications try to auto-detect TKeys, but if more than one TKey is found you need to choose one using the --port flag.

-Your current Linux user must have read and write access to the serial port.
-One way to get access is by installing the provided system/60-tkey.rules in /etc/udev/rules.d/ and running udevadm control --reload.
-When a TKey is plugged in, its device path (like /dev/ttyACM0) should be accessible by anyone logged in on the console (see loginctl).
+Put this in /etc/udev/rules.d/60-tkey.rules and run udevadm control --reload.
+When a TKey is plugged in, its device path (like /dev/ttyACM0) should now be accessible by anyone logged in on the console (see loginctl).

-Another way to get access is by becoming a member of the group that owns the serial port.
+Another way to get access is by becoming a member of the group that owns serial ports, on some systems with default udev rules for USB CDC ACM devices that come and go.
 On Ubuntu that group is dialout, and you can do it like this:

 $ id -un